Mother tells police missing girl was dead for weeks, body stored in bags

 Human remains were found nearby, and Memphis Police and the Tennessee Bureau of Investigation called off the search Friday.
 The TBI said the child is believed to be dead.

-The child’s mother, Brittany Jackson, is being charged with Aggravated Child Neglect, Abuse of a Corpse and False Offense Report.
-Jaylon Hobson, the alleged boyfriend of Jackson, is being charged with False Offense Report.
+The child’s mother, Brittany Jackson, is charged with Aggravated Child Abuse-Neglect, Abuse of a Corpse and False Offense Report.
+Jaylon Hobson, the alleged boyfriend of Jackson, is charged with False Offense Report.

+The Department of Children’s Services confirmed it had prior contact with the family and has opened an investigation.

 Search for Sequoia began Thursday